 Double storey extension

 This type of extensions opens up the potential of the rooms not only on the ground floor but also on the other floors.
 Depending on the size you can either enlarge existing rooms or create totally new rooms.

 These very popular types of extensions unfortunately often come with many issues regarding planning approvals.
 As these types of transformations will go higher than a single storey it is important to think about the way it will affect neighbouring properties.
 Property type and overall design are the key facts that attention must be paid to.
-Extension must not cause any serious loss of sunlight to rooms and gardens of adjoining properties.
-Another important facts are that designed of the new part of the house must match the existing property and fit into character of the neighbourhood that means – match the materials used, roof form and same type of windows and doors.
+The extension must not cause any serious loss of sunlight to rooms and gardens of adjoining properties.
+Another important facts are that designed of the new part of the house must match the existing property and fit into character of the neighbourhood that means – match the materials used, roof form and the same type of windows and doors.
 It also cannot dominate the property.

 Another popular type of conversion is to use the existing garage.
 This has the advantage of not losing any of your garden but can be restrictive in what the room could be used for depending on it locality to the main house.
 Both can be used for living spaces however detached garages may need planning permission.

 For houses with the garage attached it could become a kitchen extension, utility room or an extended living space, while those with a detached garage could potentially use it as a study space or gym.
-Another style is to just convert three quarters of the garage leaving the last part for storage.
+Another style is to just convert three-quarters of the garage leaving the last part for storage.

 Interested in increasing your living space?